sampsyo/home/_posts/2014-11-06-quala-codegen.md

 and dereferencing null pointers (as in the last line above) will give you a warning.

 The new version of the nullness checker goes one step further: it can insert a *dynamic check* to detect when a null pointer is dereferenced.
-It only puts these checks where a null dereference is possible: a non-null (ordinary) pointer needs no check.
+It only puts these checks where a null dereference is possible: a non-null (unannotated) pointer needs no check.

 Here's a program whose whole purpose in life is to dereference a null pointer: